Sporotrichosis is a long-term (chronic) skin infection that is caused by a fungus called Sporothrix schenckii.

 Exams and Tests

-The skin infection is usually treated with an antifungal medicine called itraconazole.
-It is taken by mouth and continued for 2 to 4 weeks after the skin lesions have cleared.
+The skin infection is often treated with an antifungal medicine called itraconazole.
+It is taken by mouth and continued for 2 to 4 weeks after the skin sores have cleared.
 You may have to take the medicine for 3 to 6 months.
+A medicine called terbinafine may be used instead of itraconazole.

-Terbinafine may be used instead.
 Infections that have spread or affect the entire body are often treated with amphotericin B, or sometimes itraconazole.
-Therapy for body-wide (systemic) disease can last up to 12 months.
+Therapy for systemic disease can last up to 12 months.

 - Secondary skin infections (such as staph or strep)